 – Do you have to boil a menstrual cup before first use?

-Best menstrual cup for beginners (list)
+The 6 best menstrual cup for beginners are:

 OrganiCup is the menstrual cup I currently use, and I am very pleased with it.
 It fits perfectly, and I never had any troubles with taking it out or putting it.
-I got A size – it isn’t too big, and the silicone is easy to fold.
+I got an A size – it isn’t too big, and the silicone is easy to fold.

 OrganiCup is quite soft, but it isn’t the softest menstrual cup on the market.
 If you are looking for a very squishy menstrual cup, then maybe choose one of the rest from this list.

 Even though it is called OrganiCup, the material isn’t “organic.”
-However, it is made of 100% soft medical grade silicone, and the cups are made in Copenhagen, Denmark.
+However, it is made of 100% soft medical-grade silicone, and the cups are made in Copenhagen, Denmark.

 - Size mini – for teens (17ml capacity)